svdrecbd/NEMESIS/ONBOARDING.md

 2. **Connect serial** (enter COM port or /dev/tty path → “Connect Serial”).
    - Tap power (“stepsize”) is 1..5; change via dropdown or Pro keys `1..5`.
 3. **Open camera** (select index, hit “Open Camera”).
 Preview appears.
+   - The preview container shows a subtle box while idle; as soon as the first frame arrives the border hides and the image goes edge‑to‑edge.
+   - The container adapts to the camera aspect; closing the camera restores a 16:9 placeholder.
+   - Drag the vertical splitter to resize the preview vs. control panes; it snaps at 25 % / 50 % / 75 % with a quick on-screen indicator so you can land on exact splits.
 4. (Optional) **Start recording** (video is independent of runs; can be toggled live).
 5. Choose mode **Periodic** (seconds) or **Poisson** (taps/min); set parameters.
    - Optional **seed** for reproducible Poisson sequences.